Sagar-Satra/Group-Study-Application/README.md

 - This application basically motivates students to study more and simultaneously hook them up to play game.
 - Students can focus on studying together while being visible to others for accountability.
 - The application features a Pokemon-themed gamification system where users are assigned a random Pokemon that evolve as they study more, creating an engaging and motivating study experience.
+> Core Idea: Combine real-time group accountability with gamification to encourage consistent and focused studying.

 ## Team Members
 - **Sagar Jayantilal Satra**: satra.sa@northeastern.edu